ethersphere/swarm-guide/contents/gettingstarted.rst

     geth --exec "console.log(admin.nodeInfo.enode)" attach /path/to/bzzd.ipc

-Then you can for instance connect each node with one particular node (call it bootnode) by injecting ``admin.addPeer(enode)`` into the go-swarm console (this has the same effect as if you created a :file:`static-nodes.json` file for devp2p:
+Then you can for instance connect each node with one particular node (call it bootnode) by injecting ``admin.addPeer(enode)`` into the swarm console (this has the same effect as if you created a :file:`static-nodes.json` file for devp2p:

 .. code-block:: shell